G00362383/DataRep-Querying_Project/README.md

 	npm install

-If you want to view the application code in Visual Studio then enter the following:

-	code .
+Open the application in your prefered IDE.
+Navigate to the <b>Backend</b> folder, right click on the <b>server1.js</b> file and select <b>open in terminal</b>.<br>
+The terminal will open at the bottom of the screen.
+When it does, enter the following command to start the sever:

+	node server1.js

-To Run the app in the development mode enter the below command.
+To Run the app in the development mode enter the below command in the main directory and not in the server1.js terminal.

 	npm start